ae9o/mono-asteroids/README.md

 The spaceship can only accelerate forward and also rotate left and right.
 Another important detail: the screen borders do not impede movement, but work like portals that move game objects to the opposite side of the game field.

 Anything that touches the spaceship destroys it.
 And UFOs are chasing the player.
-What a cruel world in this game.

 There are two types of weapons to counter it: